OSC/sa_visit/README.md

-# sa_visit
+# ChangeLog
+### 2021-10-12
-Up-to-date OSC profiles for VisIt
+Added new OSC profiles for SLURM scheduler